• Skip to primary navigation

 Wherever possible, I have included a link to the web address of each active society.

 Society website quality ranges from the utilitarian, functional ‘members only’ types through to those that provide an incredible depth of knowledge for free.
-Non-organisational websites are purposely limited to those few enthusiast sites that add significant value to a particular country and are worth taking the time to explore.
+Non-organisational websites are purposely limited to enthusiast sites that add significant value to a particular country and are worth taking the time to explore.
 You’ll find many more with a bit of casual web browsing.

 There are also two dealer associations in South America: one in Argentina and the other in Brazil (details shown under the respective country listing).